maim-lain/roundscape/README.md

 - Click the pile of rocks blocking the path above
 - Go north to the orc camp
 - If farmer origin:
-  - "If you didn't kill my father, then who did?"
+  - Acknowledge that she didn't kill your father
-- "I can't say no to that kind of offer!"
+- Agree to her offer to stay
-- "I'd be happy to have you along, Ruksana."
+- Tell her you are happy to have her join

 <br>
 <br>